franciscop/picnic/documentation.md

 There are three files, located in `/src/`, that you can use within your sass project:

 - **raw.scss**: just import the variables and the theme, but it doesn't declare any style.
+Useful when you only want one or two handpicked plugins.
 - **picnic.scss**: extends `raw.scss` and includes some of css modules.
-You can [just read it](https://github.com/picnicss/picnic/blob/master/src/picnic.scss) to see which modules it includes.
+You can [just read it](https://github.com/picnicss/picnic/blob/master/src/picnic.scss) to see which modules are included.
 - **plugins.scss**: this includes all of the plugins needed.

 So, to include it, you just need to do this in your sass with the library you want:

     @import 'bower_path/picnic/src/plugins';

+### Including individial plugins

+To add a plugin, just reference the file called `_plugin.scss` within that plugin folder.
+Like this:

+    @import 'bower_path/picnic/plugins/card/plugin';

+This should be done after loading any of the three files from the library.
+Please note that **some of the plugins might have dependencies**, which should be stated clearly in the file `info.json` in each plugin folder.
+There's some talk in SASS' github that would allow to include the dependencies automaticly, but it's been going on for 4 years and still not solved so don't expect this soon.

 ## Plugins